Lyab-i Hauz: Kukeldash Madrasa (1568/1569)

 The madrasa is the oldest building of the ensemble.
 It has 160 cells, located in two stores on the perimeter of a two iwans yard.
 The traditional facades of the madrasah are adorned with majolica.
 Over its history, the madrasa performed many different roles: it served as a caravanserai and defensive fortress, and even as a place of execution.
 Today a section of the madrasa is a museum dedicated to the writers Sadriddin Ayni and Jalol Ikromiy.

 Khanqah of Nadir Divan-begi (1619/20)

-This khanqah is a rectangular edifice topped with a dome.
+Nodir Devonbegi Khanqah is a rectangular edifice topped with a dome.
 The building has non-traditional narrow and prolate main portal along with two lateral entrances.
 The hall (dhikr-khana) has excellent acoustic properties.
 The inner walls of the hall are recessed with niches fringed with stucco moldings.
 The dwelling space occupies corners and lateral exterior walls of the building.
 The finishing of the main entrance gate is made quite conservatively, with an exception of some floral elements in ornamentation.
 The edges of the main portal are overworked with epigraphy ornaments.
 The main front of the khanqah is cornered with towers cut at a level of the walls.
 Due to its location and size (side of the square hall is 11,2 m. - 36,75 ft.), the khanqah was the prominent cultural and religious centre of Bukhara.